spiral-project/daybed/docs/source/usage.rst

 .. note::
-    When you push some data, you can also send a special header, named `X-Daybed-Validate-Only`, which will allow you to only validate the resource you are sending, without actually recording it to the database.
+    When you push some data, you can also send a special header, named `Daybed-Validate-Only`, which will allow you to only validate the resource you are sending, without actually recording it to the database.